 Virtually everyone we've spoken to, from auto reviewers to consumers, rates Audi's MMI better than BMW's iDrive.
 But some rate the Audi system only minutely better, and don't like it much at all.
 Most have found Jaguar's elegant and traditional controls to be the easiest of all.
 The point?
 Designing controls to manage the ever-increasing number of performance, entertainment and communications systems in luxury cars traveling at high speeds remains a young, inexact science.
 Audi's system takes some time to learn and, at times, we found the technology overwhelming and distracting.

 Beyond finish quality, attention to detail is one of Audi's greatest assets.
 A secondary heater in the A8 is designed to heat up the rear cabin quickly.
 Ambient lighting in the interior allows control of mood in the cabin.
 Mood lighting is good.
-One small demerit is the power door that hides the MMI when the car is shut off closes i
+One small demerit is the power door that hides the MMI when the car is shut off closes in a jerky fashion.

 The first impression at the wheel of an A8 is its smoothness.
 There's nothing remotely resembling a squeak or rattle, and almost no vibration in the cabin.